Concordia German Evangelical Church and Rectory: Present-day

 In contrast of the original Concordia Church, English services are the primary services of the church.
 German services are held every 1st and 3rd Sundays of the month.
 While in the church you can see the presence of both the United Church of Christ and the United Methodist Church.
 Although rebuilt, it has kept its tradition and character from inside the church.
 Stained glass windows dating from the early 1900s are prominent in the sanctuary, most of which are dedicated in honor of deceased members and clergy, accompanied with the German words "Zum Andenken", meaning "in memory", followed by the name and life dates.

 While German is no longer as widely used in the District of Columbia as it once was, a sizeable German-American community remains.
 The church supports and fosters German language, culture, and heritage.

 Concordia Church is actively involved in the community.
 A pre-school called the Owl School operated in the basement of the church and provided a full day care for children until the school closed in 2018.
 Currently the basement is being renovated to open up the space for community events.
 The congregation operates the Foggy Bottom Food Pantry that offers free food to the poor of the neighborhood.

-The surroundings of the church have changed drastically from the original neighborhood.
-The neighborhood around the church, as expected, is more modernized and, being in the center of George Washington University, populated with students.
-The surrounding neighbors that the church had in 1850–1880 are gone and populated with institutions, office buildings, and a few eateries.

-A note on denomination.
-The congregation was first listed as Lutheran.
-In Prussia and other German states, there was a state-imposed merger of the Lutheran and Reformed churches.
-When German Protestants immigrated to America, most reverted to separate Lutheran and German Reformed denominations.
-Those supporting the Church Union formed the German Evangelical Synod of North America, which was the denomination of which Concordia was a member.
-The Evangelical Synod is now part of the United Church of Christ, formed in a merger with the Congregational Christian Churches.